Industrial Production and Capacity Utilization - G.17

 Revision of Industrial Production and Capacity Utilization

-The Federal Reserve Board plans to issue its annual revision to the indexes of industrial production (IP) and the related measures of capacity utilization in the first half of 2021.
-New annual benchmark data for manufacturing for 2017 and 2018 will be incorporated, as well as other annual data, including information on the mining of metallic and nonmetallic minerals (except fuels).
-The weights for market-group splits of the industry-level indexes will be updated with information from the 2012 benchmark input-output accounts from the U.S. Bureau of Economic Analysis.
+The Federal Reserve Board plans to issue its annual revision to the indexes of industrial production (IP) and the related measures of capacity utilization on March 28, 2023.
+New annual benchmark data for manufacturing for 2021 will be incorporated, as well as other annual data, including information on the mining of metallic and nonmetallic minerals (except fuels).
 The updated IP indexes will include revisions to the monthly indicator (either product data or input data) and to seasonal factors for each industry.
 In addition, the estimation methods for some series may be changed.
 Any modifications to the methods for estimating the output of an industry will affect the index from 1972 to the present.

 G.17 Release Tables: